2022 WORKSHOP SERIES

-To monitor an environment of the size and complexity of the North Pacific Ocean and coastal ecosystems, we incorporate recent innovations and data systems into our third workshop in the BECI Workshop Series.
-Discussions include a thorough overview of new technologies including but not limited to gliders, drones, buoys, satellites, fish tags, eDNA, and data systems.
+To monitor an environment of the size and complexity of the North Pacific Ocean and coastal ecosystems, we incorporated recent innovations and data systems into our third workshop in the BECI Workshop Series.
+Discussions included a thorough overview of new technologies including but not limited to gliders, drones, buoys, satellites, fish tags, eDNA, and data systems.

 workshop 3 key messages

 • Autonomous Vehicles are proliferating and now operate over, on or under the surface of the ocean and can deploy a range of sensors including biological sampling (eDNA)

 • A clever combination of platforms and sensors can drive affordable research and monitoring required by BECI

 • Ship-based monitoring and research will remain an essential part of any ocean research and monitoring program

 • New tagging, microchemistry and monitoring techniques can place species in ecosystems spatially and temporally to understand the impact of a changing ecosystem